Does Otitis Media or Glue Ear Affect Child’s Speech?

 - Live in homes where people smoke.

-- Have cleft palate, which can affect how well the eustachian tube works.
+- Are born with a cleft palate, which can affect how well the eustachian tube works.

 - Have Down syndrome

 - Have allergic rhinitis – e.g. hay fever.

 It goes without saying that if your child cannot hear at school, they may not learn as well.
 Your child may also become frustrated if they can’t follow what is going on.
 They may feel left out of some activities because they can’t hear the directions.
 Finally, the teacher may begin to think your child has a behavior issue if they aren’t responding or paying attention.

 There has been concern that dulled hearing from glue ear may cause problems with speech and language development.
 The common belief is that this, in turn, leads to poor school achievement and behavioral problems.

 However, research studies that have looked at this issue are reassuring.
 The studies showed that, on average, children with glue ear had no more chance (or just a little more chance) of having long-term behavioral problems or poor school performance compared with children without glue ear.

 However, these studies looked at the overall average picture.
 There is still a concern that the development of some children with glue ear may be affected – in particular, some children with untreated severe and persistent glue ear.

 In short, developmental delay including speech and language is unlikely to occur in most children with otitis media or glue ear.
 However, if you have any concerns about your child’s development, you should tell a doctor.